 First World War: Countryside at War

-Historic England is working with partners, especially at local level, to document, the role of the countryside during the war.
+Historic England worked with partners, especially at local level, to document, the role of the countryside during the war.

 Patriotism, the lure of adventure, better wages and the lack of governmental restrictions all meant that many skilled farm workers left the land to join up in the first months of the war.
 Soon it became clear there was a manpower shortage, and equally that the country needed to grow more food rather than rely - as it had for years - on imports, especially from America and Canada.
 Timber, too, was in short supply.
 After the Germans introduced unrestricted submarine warfare in 1917 - attacking merchantmen at will - the country faced starvation, and losing the war.
 Drastic measures were necessary